Okim343/Project-Sales-Prediction/README.md

 - **Production Ready**: Comprehensive error handling and logging
 - **Web Interface**: Interactive dashboard with real-time data visualization
 - **Scalable Architecture**: Batch processing with memory management

+## Future Fixes

+- **Optimize learning time**: Threading in python and other methods
+- **Fix model saving strategy to be able to better read it**: Find a way of saving that allows massive models to be read easily
+- **Remove useless scripts for final project**: Such as script_final.py or others